Cisco-Service-Layer/service-layer-objmodel/grpc/go/src/tutorial_slaf/README.md

     $ ./tutorial_slaf -ipv4 -use_pg_for_ipv4 temp -num_routes 1000 -route_oper 1 -vrf_reg_oper 1 -username username -password password -ack_type 1 -ack_permit 1 -stream_case

 Get Request Example:
+For purposes of this tutorial, we showcase how to get route lists for only a ipv4 route.

     Get information for all routes based off of client id 521 with vrfname as 'default':
     $ ./tutorial_slaf -username username -password password -get -get_vrf_name default -get_client_id 521 -print_responses